How to Build Situational Awareness Faster in Your Organization

 - Predictive Models – How do you know when a certain number of interactions with a Person of Interest (POI) constitutes a more significant threat?
 An excellent situational awareness assessment has built-in escalation protocols that make reacting easier and faster.

 - Better Security Outcomes – Armed with accurate data on a unified platform, security professionals build an advanced understanding of challenges facing the security industry.
-With better awareness, they can reduce the risks of everything from insider threats to executive travel.
+With better insider threat awareness, they can reduce the risks of everything from workplace violence to executive travel.

 Unified Cyber Situational Awareness

 Increasingly, cyber security threats have physical safety implications.
 In addition, company leadership teams increasingly promote synergies between cybersecurity and physical security teams for better overall awareness.

 Astute security managers monitor cyber threats and understand how they will impact the physical world.
 For example, data breaches or intellectual property theft can trigger outrage online, which then develops into protests or threats of violence against company executives.

 Innovative enterprise security software solutions establish an arena with advanced situational awareness where cyber, physical security, HR, legal, and other corporate teams work together.
 They facilitate information sharing that delivers accurate and critical intelligence to people who need better awareness by breaking down silos that frequently block risk mitigation.

 While some sectors are changing faster than others, most businesses face significant shifts in how and where work gets done.
 Modern corporations employ global teams of skilled workers no longer restricted by physical location.
 As a result, people work from home more often, and a company’s most valuable assets are increasingly digital.
 Working to establish more awareness for global intelligence and threat analysis is a challenge.